 When you use creatine as a supplement, the goal is to fill up these reserves completely, so that your body has it when it needs it.
 Every day that you don’t take creatine, your reserves are less filled up and aren’t replenished until the next day that you take it.

 Because of this, it’s important that you do take creatine every day.
 Doing so ensures that your creatine reserves are filled up every day and that you can see all the benefits from it.

 If you’re looking for creatine that will have maximum effectiveness, check out my article on my favorite creatine.
 I’ve been using different creatine brands for years, and this is now my go-to.
-I even left a discount code in there so be sure to check it out!

 Even if you’re taking creatine every day, and you miss one day, it can mess up your progress.
 Missing one day lowers your reserves, which is the opposite of the goal.
 Missing one day of creatine isn’t the end of the world, but you should try to avoid it as much as possible.